saisanthosh2218/CodeAlpha_Expense-Tracker/README.md

 ## Demo

-You can access the live demo of the Weather App [Here](https://gssk-expense-tracker.netlify.app/).
+You can access the live demo of the Expense Tracker [Here](https://gssk-expense-tracker.netlify.app/).

 ## Technologies Used